dcmaddix/dcmaddix.github.io/_talks/stanford_icme_20th.md

 location: Stanford University
 ---

 In this [panel](https://icme.stanford.edu/events/special-events/icmes-20th-anniversary-celebration-event), I will be discussing my PhD experiences at ICME and how that prepared me for a research career in industry.
+See the recording [here](https://www.youtube.com/live/31U8hUA6Y9w).